 Should you use a credit card to pay medical debt?

-Because medical debt is currently capped at an interest rate of 9 3/8%, according to the Federal Department of Health and Human Services, using a credit card to cover medical debt isn’t prudent.
+Because medical debt is currently capped at an interest rate of 8 ¾ percent, according to the Federal Department of Health and Human Services, using a credit card to cover medical debt isn’t prudent.

-“Credit cards can charge interest rates near and over 20% and often include annual fees,” says Howard.
+“Credit cards can charge interest rates near or over 20 percent and often include annual fees,” says Howard.
 “Medical debt also has consumer protections that you will not find with credit cards.”

 And once you use a credit card for medical debt, you may lose medical bill protection.

-If you have exhausted other ways to pay down your medical debt, and you must use a credit card, consider using one that offers 0% APR for a lengthy introductory period and rewards that can help offset the cost of your medical bills.
+If you have exhausted all other options for paying down your medical debt and must use a credit card, consider using one that offers 0 percent APR for a long introductory period and rewards that can help offset the cost of your medical bills.

 Should you consider a medical credit card?